Jose01000111/Ubuntu-Install/README.md

 </p>

 #### Step 3: Creating the Ubuntu Virtual Machine
-Inside VirtualBox:

-Clicked New

-Gave it the name Ubuntu

-Selected the ISO file I downloaded

-Verified:

-Type: Linux

-Version: Ubuntu (64-bit)

-Allocated 4096 MB of RAM
+Inside VirtualBox, I clicked New to create a new virtual machine.
+I named it Ubuntu and selected the ISO file I had downloaded earlier.
+I verified the settings to make sure the Type was set to Linux and the Version was Ubuntu (64-bit).
+I allocated 4096 MB of RAM to the VM.
+For storage, I created a virtual hard disk using the VDI (VirtualBox Disk Image) format, set it to be dynamically allocated, and gave it a maximum size of 30 GB.

 <p align="center">
 <img src="https://i.imgur.com/cUrcCSb.png" alt="osTicket logo"/>
 </p>

-Created a virtual hard disk:

-VDI (VirtualBox Disk Image)

-Dynamically allocated

 <p align="center">
 <img src="https://i.imgur.com/FMAfi60.png" alt="osTicket logo"/>
 </p>

-30 GB size

 <p align="center">
 <img src="https://i.imgur.com/3PEdBtl.png" alt="osTicket logo"/>